-The Statute of Limitations in Nevada begins on the date you received your injuries due to your accident; this is usually the accident date.
+The Nevada Personal Injury Statute of Limitations begins on the date you received your injuries due to your accident; this is usually the accident date.

 There are, however, certain exceptions that could cause the deadline to vary for personal injury claims in Nevada.

-The two-year Statute of Limitations rule still applies under the rule of discovery; however, it does not commence until the injured party has discovers, or should have reasonably discovered injury.
+The two-year Nevada Personal Injury Statute of Limitations rule still applies under the rule of discovery; however, it does not commence until the injured party has discovered, or should have reasonably discovered injury.

 For example, if the injured party experiences chronic migraines a few weeks after a rear-end collision, this could be the result of a brain, neck, or back injury that was not immediately apparent at the time of the car accident.